Top Five Educational Screen Time Benefits

 Try ABC Reading Eggs for free

 We offer all new parents a free trial to see how ABC Reading Eggs works for their child.
-It only takes a few minutes to get started, and unlike other reading programs, you won't need to provide your credit card details until you're totally confident it's right for you.
+It only takes a few minutes to get started.

 Try ABC Reading Eggs here to see how your child's reading and comprehension skills can improve in just weeks.